dantosXD/coastaldraftlines/src/pages/index.md

         content: >2-
            Our industry leading professionals install draft systems for any beverage, in any structure.
 Get taps installed in your new developments, apartments, hotels, offices, businesses, or homes.

-          We install resturant quality two-tap home systems for under $999.00 for any residence.
+          We install resturant quality two-tap residential systems for under
+          $999.00.
+Drink in your home office, summer lake house, cabin or poolside bar.

           We meet the needs of any commercial project reguarless of size